jkeifer/410Labs/Lab3/README.md

 - Check out the `random` module for choosing a random integer.

-- Your only output should be a copy of your line and the text report;
+- The only output of your final script should be a copy of your line as a feature class in the geodatabase and the text report;
   the centroid feature class should be modified in place.
+However, you might find it useful to produce intermediate copies of your geometries while debugging to facilitate finding errors.

 - Geometry objects have methods.
+If you don't know what they are, read the docs.

-- When importing the points from the text file, ensure the coordinates are in the correct order, i.e., (x, y).
+- It sounds silly, but when importing the points from the text file, ensure the coordinates are in the correct order, i.e., (x, y).
+  Double checking will save you pain, if not this time then the next.

 - A dictionary may be useful when importing the text file points.